Are you planning to visit Tibet? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Tibet.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Tibet

-In Tibet the power plugs and sockets are of type A, C and I. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Tibet the power plug sockets are of type A, C and I. The standard voltage is 220 V and the frequency is 50 Hz.